Claims and Notifiable Events

 Everyone. staff, students, titleholders, volunteers, visitors, contractors and controlled entities.

-It is essential that notifiable events are reported to the Legal and Risk Branch as soon as they become evident.
+It is essential that notifiable events are reported to the Insurance Office as soon as they become evident.
 Any change in the circumstances of a previously reported notifiable event must also be reported.

 How to report a notifiable event